Jump to section

 The Shark Skwal range has established itself as a great all-rounder.

-All in all – if you’re after a decent all rounder crash helmet and like the idea of children pointing and staring at your LED-festooned noggin as you ride by, then the Skwal 2 might well be the one for you.
+All in all if you’re after a quality all rounder helmet with a great shield system – and like the idea of children pointing and staring at your LED-festooned noggin as you ride by – then the Skwal 2 might well be the right helmet for you.

 Crash Helmet Buying Guides